open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-open-source-scaling-solutions.md

 ### Future Prospects

 - **Broader Integration**: As the blockchain evolves, integrating layer-2 solutions with technologies like IoT and AI opens new possibilities.
+For more on blockchain integration, see [blockchain and IoT](https://www.license-token.com/wiki/blockchain-and-io-t).

 - **Cross-Platform Scalability**: Arbitrum's technology could extend beyond Ethereum, addressing scalability on other chains.
+Learn about [blockchain scalability solutions](https://www.license-token.com/wiki/blockchain-scalability-solutions).

 - **Ongoing Community Engagement**: Continued participation from developers and the broader community will drive innovation and technological advancements.
 For strategies on community engagement, see [community engagement strategies](https://www.license-token.com/wiki/community-engagement-strategies).